piksel/color-thief/README.md

-# Color Thief
+# Color Thief (Async)

-Grab the color palette from an image using just Javascript.Works in the browser and in Node.
+Grab the color palette from an image using just Javascript.
+Works in the browser and in Node.

+Unofficial fork of [lokesh/color-thief](https://github.com/lokesh/color-thief) using promise based functions.

+## Documentation and examples have not yet been updated

-### View the [demo page](https://lokeshdhakar.com/projects/color-thief/) for examples, API docs, and more.
+### View the [original demo page](https://lokeshdhakar.com/projects/color-thief/) for examples, API docs, and more.

 ---